DrSquidX/Ethical-Hacking-Scripts/README.md

 More Advanced and Powerful Scripts made for pen-testing developped by me.
 I might add dev notes to my scripts if I get bored.

-# Please Don't Black Hat Hack.
+# Please Don't Black Hat.
 Do not use these scripts for malicious intent.
 I will not be responsible for any damages.

 Only use these scripts if you have permission from the people whom you are attacking, and only for ethical purposes.